Urologic Emergencies

 As mentioned above, the answer depends on your situation.
 For example, shock wave lithotripsy has low complication rates, but ureteroscopy could address all the stones with one procedure.

 Patients who don’t have success with the approaches mentioned above may need to have laparoscopic, open, or robot assisted surgery to remove the stone.
+These approaches are more invasive and not as common.

 What are stents?